vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 / Monuments to the Dead in Ancient North India 419

 It is indeed in the Saka territories that we find corroborative evidence for ´ this hypothesis.
 It has the form of six ‘long narrow slabs of stone’ that were discovered ‘standing as monuments on a hillock’ at the village Andhau on the Rann of Cutch (Gujarat).
 60 These stones had been erected in the (Saka) ´ year 52, i.e. ad 130, under the rule of Rāja Rudradāman, who is none other than the Mahāks.atrapa Rudradāman I. 61 Four stones still carry inscriptions, one of which records that the inscribed slab of stone, referred to as las.t.i (= yas.t.i) in the inscription itself, had been erected (uthāpita), by Madana for his sister Jes.t.havīrā belonging to the Opaśati (Aupaśatika) gotra.
 This Madana erected in the same year similar monuments for his brother R. s.abhadeva and his wife Yaśodattā, who is called a novice nun (śrāmaṇerī).
 Patil and Sarkar (op. cit.
 54 f., 204 ff.) discuss a number of similar pillars, all of them from ar eas ‘where the Sakas were ruling’, and Patil concludes that they are ‘funerary ´ monuments. . . presumably intended to commemorate the dead’.
 62 We have no indications that the memorial stones (yas.t.is), such as found in Andhau, marked the spot where mortuary remains were deposited, although this may be decep tive, since the sites have not been subject to archaeological scrutiny.
 63 If this is correct, however, and there are no deposits, we are here concerned with fu nerary monuments that may be thought of as forerunners of the ‘hero-stones’ (category 3), not yet carrying a picture; strictly speaking, they should be clas sified in our fourth category: funerary monuments without mortuary deposits.
-On the other hand, although the term yas.t.i is used to refer to these steles, these monuments differ widely from the constructions composed of square and circular yas.t.is as described under the heading aid. ¯uka in the VDhP.
+On the other hand, although the term yas.t.i is used to refer to these steles, these monuments differ widely from the constructions composed of square and circular yas.t.is as described under the heading aid. ūka in the VDhP.

-Aid. ¯ukas
+Aid. ūkas

 Ahicchatra

-There exists a brick monument that has been thought to conform to and has been identified as an aid. ¯uka in the sense of the VDhP.
+There exists a brick monument that has been thought to conform to and has been identified as an aid. ūka in the sense of the VDhP.
 This is the ‘Siva temple’ ´ at Ahicchatra (AC I), which is, in the words of Agrawala (Plate 85):

 A massive brick structure unique of its kind in North India.
-On plan it is similar to the quadrangular Buddhist st¯upas raised in several tiers, diminishing upwards like a gigantic staircase.
-The structure answers closely to what the Vis.ṇudharmo ttarapurāṇa describes as an ed. ¯uka (sic) built in three terraces (bhadra-pīt.has), one above the other, with four stepped approaches and surmounted on the top by
+On plan it is similar to the quadrangular Buddhist stūpas raised in several tiers, diminishing upwards like a gigantic staircase.
+The structure answers closely to what the Vis.ṇudharmo ttarapurāṇa describes as an ed. ūka (sic) built in three terraces (bhadra-pīt.has), one above the other, with four stepped approaches and surmounted on the top by

 60 EI XVI (1921-22), 19 ff.